Published: March 30th 2012March 24th 2012

 I wish I could take it home.
 It's not even done yet.
 I figured it out one day, it's a whale eating three fish with the sun as death (they're going to the light). the middle fish has a line down the bottom, dividing line between heaven and hell -there's two small creatures that resemble good and evil on their perspectives sides. ahhh accomplishment!!

-like the way it has been going lately!
+But I like the way it has been going lately!
 I'm already having to stay a second extra day, still don't know what she's going to charge or not,...fingers crossed!

 Meanwhile, my new job is awesome!
-Shift time changes, fun people to work with (a bunch of gay guys, so we basically just sing and/or dance and talk about the male guests! haha!), and awesome guests have come through which I've hung out with quite a few of them.
+Shift time changes, fun people to work with (a bunch of gay guys, so we basically just sing and/or dance and gawk at the cute male guests! haha!), and awesome guests have come through which I've hung out with quite a few of them.
 At one point, we were full of Argentines as there was some huge sale to come to Colombia.
 So it's really nice to get my Argentina fix but makes me miss it sooooo sooo much all over again!
 It's also so great to be able understand their Spanish as the coastal (costeñan) Spanish here is impossible!
 Only when I hear them speak, I immediately get all dreamy-eyed like a school girl to her crush and forget to actually listen to them!
 So then I have to make them repeat themselves as well!!
 Haha!
 Woopsy!
-Working here has been great for my Spanish though, which I´m really surprised about considering I thought it would be all English-speaking guests....Though it has been slowly tranisitioning
+Working here has been great for my Spanish though, which I´m really surprised about considering I thought it would be all English-speaking guests....Though it has

-to Canadian guests (which now I just want to move to Toronto, and really miss my Canadians and that sort of lifestyle).
+been slowly tranisitioning to Canadian guests (which now I just want to move to Toronto, and really miss my Canadians and that sort of lifestyle).

 The owner of El Viajero is this awesome Uruguayan.
-He's here for a short while, and he took some time to get to know me and let me know that since they always want at least one forgeigner working at the hostel, they will pay for my work visa!!!
+He's here for a short while, and he took some time to get to know me and let me know that since they always want at least one forgeigner working at the hostel, they will help me get my work visa!!!
 A huge blessing!
 Otherwise, I'll have to leave Colombia by June for the rest of the year!
 We'll just hold off on it for a little while to make sure we're both still happy with me there.
 He's also aware of how difficult it is to find a place and he found a super cheap option in some woman's house.
 So at least I have that available if I still can't find a place to live, which as I've said before, has been insanely hard.
 Another blessing: it´s so nice to have a boss that does business as it should be done!

 There's also a ton of salsa here, which is so rad!
-I've already made friends with the abuelos (grandpas), which I'll go ahead and call
+I've already made friends with the abuelos (grandpas), which I'll

 Anita, the x-housecleaner and Gladys the x-cook.
 They're so great, I miss them!